smithery-ai/ok-err/README.md

 ### From try-catch to Result

-Here's how `ok-err` changes error handling from exceptions to data:
+Here's how `okay-error` changes error handling from exceptions to data:

 ```ts
 // Traditional approach with try-catch